vtex/shoreline/styleguides/admin/documentation/primitives/box.md

 }
 ```

-## Style Props
+## CSS Props

 The Box accepts all Style Props defined on our design system, you can use it to add customization.
-Check the `Style Props` section for detailed info.
+Check the [CSS Props](/theming/css-props) section for detailed info.

 ```jsx
 import { Box, ThemeProvider } from '@vtex/admin-ui'